A Prophet Like Moses

 43 “Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit.

-An indication of this can also be found in the Hebrew Bible, such as these verses from Isaiah 42:
+An indication of who this prophet would truly be can be found in the Hebrew Bible, such as these verses from Isaiah 42:

 1 “Here is my servant, whom I uphold,